 Genesis is an ancient text.
-Regardless who you see the human author as being, it reflects an Ancient Near Eastern (ANE) culture, specifically that of the Jewish people.
+Regardless of who you see the human author as being, it reflects an Ancient Near Eastern (ANE) culture, specifically that of the Jewish people.
 The people who produced and consumed this text had a vastly different culture from most of us who read it today.
 And they had a dramatically different view of the world around them.
 I believe an understanding of those things is important to completely understand Genesis.
 But I also believe that the primary message of this text can be known and understood without that extensive knowledge.

 Genesis can be roughly divided into two distinct parts, both dealing with origins.
 The first eleven chapters deal with the origin of the creation, especially humanity.
 And it gives some background as to the sin condition that plagues humanity.
 The second part of Genesis, covering chapters 12-50, deals with the origins of the Jewish people.
 It starts with Abraham’s call and continues through his son Isaac, his grandson Jacob, and great-grandson Joseph.
 Genesis closes with Abraham’s extended family in Egypt, in spite of a promise that the land of Canaan would be theirs.

 For everyone who read these words, this was ancient history.
 By the time Moses led Israel out of Egypt, the accounts in Genesis are 400 or more years old.
 And the accounts in the first few chapters were ancient indeed, thousands of years in the past.
-Were these records preserved legends passed down orally through vast spans of time.
-Were they a record that God revealed directly to the author of Genesis.
-Or are they non-literal accounts that God gave to provide background to the people of Israel.
+Were these records preserved legends passed down orally through vast spans of time?
+Were they a record that God revealed directly to the author of Genesis?
+Or are they non-literal accounts that God gave to provide background to the people of Israel?
 Again, I will not express my opinion, other than to say what we have is what God wanted us to have.

 My plan, subject to change, is to start with Genesis 1:1-2:4 and look at creation.
 Eden and the fall will be covered in Genesis 2:5-3:24.
 Genesis 4:1-6:8 will look at the downward spiral of humanity.
-The flood and God’s judgement on humanity will be covered in Genesis 6:9-9:17.
+The flood and God’s judgment on humanity will be covered in Genesis 6:9-9:17.
 Genesis 9:18-11:32 will focus on the scattering of humanity.
 And the last part will take a quick look at the remainder of Genesis and what God is doing with Abraham and his family.

 To repeat myself again, this study is about the theology of Genesis.
 If you are looking for a discussion on how long creation took, the historicity of Adam and Eve, and the global nature of the flood, you will not find what you are looking for here.
-In these posts I am much more concerned with what we can learn about God, humanity, sin, and God’s purpose in creation and for humanity.
-I have shared my understanding on some of these topics elsewhere on this blog and you can look there if you are interested in my opinion.
+In these posts, I am much more concerned with what we can learn about God, humanity, sin, and God’s purpose in creation and for humanity.
+I have shared my understanding of some of these topics elsewhere on this blog and you can look there if you are interested in my opinion.